frisssby/hdn/README.md

-# **hdn**
+# hdn

-Hash delivery network is a tcp server that supports storing hashes in a remote storage and loading them from it.
-Supports running on several nodes with data synchronization.
+Hash delivery network is a distributed key-value storage, which is built as a TCP network that synchronizes data among the nodes and supports storing hashes in a remote storage and loading them from it.

 ## Config